Cheapest Cities to Live in the USA for Young Adults in 2026

 St. Louis, Missouri, is famous for the Gateway Arch, which is the world’s tallest arch.
 It’s also the place where the ice cream cone first debuted!
 Aside from its impressive architecture, the city is known for hosting the third-ever modern Olympic Games, the Lewis and Clark Expedition, and the St. Louis Zoo.

-Young workers will rejoice at the seven Fortune 500 companies located in St. Louis, including Edward Jones and Emerson Electric, in addition to the Anheuser-Busch brewery.
+Young workers will rejoice at the seven Fortune 500 companies located in St. Louis, including Edward Jones and Emerson Electric, as well as the Anheuser-Busch brewery.
 St. Louis is a hub for health sciences and services, with a historical tradition of transportation and logistics.

 #3: Jacksonville, Florida